huspain/youtube-to-wp-feed/README.md

 The Channel ID can be found on the desired Youtube channel's web page.
 More information can be found <a href="https://support.google.com/youtube/answer/3250431" target="_blank">here</a>.

 While this plugin is active, yYoutube videos and playlists will automatically sync daily.
 In order to manually sync videos and playlists, update the options page.
-Every time the settings are updated, videos and playlists will sync.
+Every time the settings are updated, videos and playlists will sync.<br>

 <strong>Shortcode Information:</strong><br><br>
 To display playlists as a feed, use this shortcode: <strong>[youtube-playlist playlist="{playlist-slug}" link="youtube"]</strong>.<br>